NanoComp/meep/doc/docs/AdjointSolver/ReferenceManual.md

     It has two purposes: **(a)** to give you a chance to complete any one-time initialization tasks you need to do, and **(b)** to communication to the base class the [CommonElementsOfOptimizationGeometries](Overview.md#common-elements-of-optimization-geometries-objective-regions-objective-functions-design-regions-basis-sets)
-    needed to turn a generic <span class=SC>meep</span> simulation into an optimization problem.
+    needed to turn a generic Meep simulation into an optimization problem.

     - **Calling convention:** `def init_problem(self,args)`